In his first week in office, President Trump issued orders to executive agencies that affect trucking safety.

-Shortly after his inauguration, President Trump issued an executive order freezing all pending federal regulations now in process (but not yet approved).
+Shortly after his inauguration, President Trump issued an executive order freezing all pending federal regulations now in process.

 Any regulation signed by President Obama in his final weeks in office is on hold.
 The Trump administration promises to review them within 60 days.

 What does this mean for the trucking industry?

 On December 8, 2016, the Federal Motor Carrier Safety Administration published a rule setting minimum training standards for new truck drivers.

 The new rule set CDL training standards and a classroom curriculum, as well as a requirement for truck driving proficiency.

 It was supposed to go into effect February 6, 2017.
 The final compliance date would be in 3 years.

 The training rule is now on hold, pending review by the Trump Administration.